rfo909/CFT/doc/Reference.md

 identifies the parameter by position.
 Note that *parameter position is 1-based*.

 ```
 P(1)=>a P(2)=>b a+b
 ```

-This is a valid function, but entering it interactively fails, because it is immediately parsed and executed, and there are no parameter values.
-To overcome this, the P() expressions take a second parameter, which is a default value.
+This is a valid function, but entering it *interactively* fails, because it is immediately parsed and executed, and there are no corresponding parameter values.
+To overcome this, the P() expressions take an optional second parameter, which is a default value (or any expression).

 The default value parameter to P() is important for several reasons.

-- Allows the function code to execute while being developed interactively
+1. Allows the function code to execute while being developed interactively
-- Allows for default values when function is called without parameters, or when called with null-values
+2. Allows for default values when function is called without parameters, or when called with null-values
-- May act as documentation in the source
+3. May act as documentation in the source
-- Provides an elegant way of making functions interactive and non-interactive at the same time, as the default expression is evaluated only when parameter is not given (or is null), and may then ask the user to input the value.
+4, Provides an elegant way of making functions interactive and non-interactive at the same time, as the default expression is evaluated only when parameter is not given (or is null), and may then ask the user to input the value.